San Francisco Peninsula Press Club By-Laws

 Meetings and Elections

 Section 3.
-The Secretary shall be responsible for the preparation of ballots to be mailed with a self-addressed envelop to all members eligible to vote, not less than 15 or more than 45 days prior to the election.
+The Secretary shall be responsible for the preparation of ballots to be emailed to all members eligible to vote seven (7) days prior to the election.
 Space for write-in candidates shall be provided on the ballots.
+Ballots can be returned via email or in person at the annual meeting.
 The date of the deadline for return of ballots shall be included on the ballots.
-Ballots postmarked by midnight on the date of the deadline shall be valid.

 Section 4.
-Members of the Nominating Committee shall serve as Tellers of the Election.
-They shall receive and tabulate the vote and make their report on the election to the Board of Directors at the next meeting of the Board.
-The general membership shall be informed of the election outcome in writing within 60 days following the election.
-Publication in the PPC newsletter may serve as notification in writing.
+The Secretary shall serve as the teller of the election.
+The Secretary shall receive and tabulate the vote and make a report on the election to the Board of Directors via email the day following the election.
+The general membership shall be informed of the election results via email seven (7) days following the election.
+Publication on the Club’s website shall serve as notification in writing.

 Section 6.
 Action shall be taken on any issues and/or questions before the general membership by a majority of votes cast by members in good standing at any meeting of the general membership.